 Wi-Fi is a broadcast medium that enables any device to eavesdrop and participate either as a legitimate or rogue device.
 Management frames such as authentication, de-authentication, association, dissociation, beacons, and probes are used by wireless clients to initiate and tear down sessions for network services.
 Unlike data traffic, which can be encrypted to provide a level of confidentiality, these frames must be heard and understood by all clients and therefore must be transmitted as open or unencrypted.
 While these frames cannot be encrypted, they must be protected from forgery to protect the wireless medium from attacks.
 For example, an attacker could spoof management frames from an AP to attack a client associated with the AP.

-The 802.11w protocol applies only to a set of robust management frames that are protected by the Protected Management Frames (PMF) service.
-These include Disassociation, De-authentication, and Robust Action frames.
+The 802.11w amendment applies only to a set of robust management frames that are protected by the Protected Management Frames (PMF) service.
+These include Disassociation, Deauthentication, and Robust Action frames.

-Some legacy devices that do not support 802.11w may not be able to connect to an SSID even if in mix mode.
-This may be due to the device improperly handling the advertising information contained within the beacons.
+Some legacy devices that do not support 802.11w may not be able to connect to an SSID even if in mixed mode.
+This may be due to the device improperly handling the advertised information contained within the beacons.

 Additional encryption detail is also included in some management frames both to and from the client.
-Below is an example of a disassociate frame sent from a client to the Meraki AP:
+Below is an example of a disassociation frame sent from a client to the Meraki AP:

 Note the CCMP parameters and Data elements in the frame.
 The CCMP parameters indicate that the Data elements are encrypted.
 When the frame is received by the Meraki AP, it will be decrypted using the trusted keys established during association to validate that the frame came from the client.